Frequently Asked Questions

 - A teacher, mentor, advisor has suggested that you might think about pursuing graduate studies.
 This idea is both scary and exciting.

-FAQ 2: I already have significant debt from paying for my B.A. degree.
+I already have significant debt from paying for my B.A. degree.
 How can I afford graduate school without getting further into debt?

 Did you know?

 - Your undergraduate loans do not come due while you are pursuing your graduate studies?

 - Many graduate programs actually pay YOU to get your degree (scholarship + stipend)?

 - Accumulating debt from a low cost educational loan is “better” debt than high interest credit card debt from paying off your undergraduate loans when you have a low salary.
 By the time you finish graduate school your graduate degree may enable you to enter the job market at a higher salary level and you can pay off your debts more quickly.